 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 This quick to use screening test was first introduced in 1972.
 Developed by geriatricians, this is probably the best known test in general hospital usage.
-The AMT score lacks validation in primary care and screening populations, most validity data refers to correlation to the mini mental state examination (MMSE).
-It is probably non translatable either linguistically or culturally without revalidation and it is likely that several of the questions will need alteration to bring them up to date (and then validated again).
-In our ever increasingly multicultural society it is not possible to recommend this test any longer especially in view of its validity data.
+The Abbreviated Mental Test (AMT) score lacks validation in primary care and screening populations; most validity data refer to correlation to the Mini Mental State Examination (MMSE).
+It is probably non-translatable, either linguistically or culturally, without revalidation and it is likely that several of the questions will need alteration to bring them up to date (and then validated again).
+In our ever-increasingly multicultural society it is not possible to recommend this test any longer, especially in view of its validity data.

-The Six Item Cognitive Impairment Test is a better alternative in Primary Care, which has been validated in that environment.
+The Six-item Cognitive Impairment Test (6CIT) is a better alternative in Primary Care, which has been validated in that environment.

 Reproduced from Hodkinson HM; Evaluation of a mental test score for assessment of mental impairment in the elderly.
 Age Ageing.
 1972 Nov;1(4):233-8.
 By permission of Oxford University Press.

 Advantages of the AMT

 - Add notes to any clinical page and create a reflective diary